project-sunbird/sunbird.org-docs/developer-docs/configuring_sunbird/form_data_migration.md

 ## Overview

-Sunbird, from release version 1.11 onwards, started using  Extensibility framework.
-Form api's are provided as plugins using Ext-framework.
-Ext-framework creates new keyspace for each plugin and provides access to plugin for its own keyspace.
-Ext-framework restricts plugins from accessing tables form other keyspaces.
-As of release 1.10 form data are stored in ```sunbird``` keyspace in ```tenant_preference``` table.
+Sunbird's extensibility framework is available, from release version 1.11 onwards.
+Form APIs are provided as plugins using the extensibilityframework.
+The extensibility framework creates a new keyspace for each plugin and provides access to the plugin for its own keyspace.
+The extensibility framework restricts plugins from accessing tables of other keyspaces.
+As of Sunbird release version 1.10, form data is stored in the **sunbird** keyspace of the **tenant_preference** table.

 ## Prerequisites